kmlawson/history-of-history-in-east-asia/seminars.md

 11. Wang, Robin R. *Images of Women in Chinese Thought and Culture* (2003)  Ch 33 Women in the Standard Histories
 12. Kinney, Anne Behnke, trans. *Exemplary Women of Early China: The Lienü Zhuan of Liu Xiang*.
 Columbia University Press, 2014.
 Introduction (P) [Ebook](http://library.st-andrews.ac.uk/record=b3068515~S5)

-*or Special Theme Elective Readings: Mulan*
+*OR: Special Theme Elective Readings on Mulan*

-Instead of a usual elective reading, skip Raphals required reading and read this plus one Mulan category:
+Instead of a usual elective reading, you may skip Raphals required reading and read this plus one Mulan category:
 - Wang, Robin *Images of Women in Chinese Thought and Culture* Ch 32 The Ballad of Mulan pp250–254 Shiamin Kwa and Wilt L. Idema ed. *Mulan: Five Versions of a Classic Chinese Legend, with Related Texts* Introduction ppxi-xxxii (see Files)